Purdue-ISL/Flexile/README.md

 0-1,1-0,0-2,2-0,1-2,2-1 0.000001
 ```

 the first line specifies the normal case(no link fails) with 97.0299% probability and the second line says that the failure case where only 0-1 fails has probability of 0.9801%.
 Note that it is NOT necessary to list all failure scenarios.
+However, if the provided set of scenarios cannot cover the availability target, then the models cannot design for the target.

+### result

+## percentile loss

+TODO

+## online routing

+TODO